 - Project Managers

 - Resource Managers

 Learn how to easily configure these groups and their permissions in our Help Center.

 To enable the best collaboration, all involved in your project portfolio should be granted access to Meisterplan.
 Add new users under Manage > Users and assign them to at least one user group based on their role in the Lean PPM™ process.

 Learn more about user management in our Help Center.

 The bigger your organization is, the more you gain by dividing the entire portfolio into multiple sub-portfolios.
 First of all, decentralization reduces the complexity of the PPM process, making it more manageable.
 In addition, decentralization in the sense of "lean" is efficient because decisions and conflict resolutions can often already take place where the most detailed knowledge is available.

-First, edit the preconfigured portfolios (via the Manage Portfolios option in the Portfolio menu on the top left in the header).
-To do this, configure the usage rights for the standard PPM portfolios (“Pipeline: Ideas”, “Pipeline: Review”, “Planning: Active + Approved + Seeking Approval + Measuring Impact”) so that the corresponding roles can work with them.
+First, configure the standard PPM portfolios (in the left sidebar via Manage > Portfolios).
+In addition, configure the usage rights for the portfolios so that the corresponding roles can work with them.
 Simply delete unnecessary preconfigured portfolios.

-Depending on the size and structure of your company, you can create the following portfolios with matching filters and give access to the corresponding Meisterplan users (also via Manage Portfolios in the Portfolio menu):
+Depending on the size and structure of your company, you can create the following portfolios with matching filters and give access to the corresponding Meisterplan users (also via Manage > Portfolios in the left sidebar):